 In the Bible, the Gospel of Mark describes a season of intensive ministry for the disciples.
 The needs and demands of people were huge “because so many people were coming and going that they did not even have a chance to eat….”
 (Mark 6:31a)

 That’s not unlike how life can be for us today, is it?
 We have children to care for and shuttle around.
 Household duties and projects need maintaining.
 Work requirements are never really complete.
 Everywhere we look there are demands for our time and attention.
 If we aren’t intentional in our marriage relationship we can drift into survival mode trying to satisfy every demand.
-Doing so we can miss the self-care for our marriage!
+Doing so we can miss the self-care for our marriage and never connect!

 In the midst of the requests from all the people one would expect that Jesus would have the disciples keep pressing on until all the needs were met.
 But surprisingly, Jesus has no problem leaving peoples’ demands for attention unattended for a higher priority.
 He says to his disciples: